148th Siege Battery, Royal Garrison Artillery: Somme

 Fourth Army's heavy artillery was massed for the Battle of Flers–Courcelette beginning on 15 September, but there was no space to move the heavies forward.
 The bombardment began on 12 September, with daily firing from 06.00 to 18.30 emphasising Counter-battery (CB) fire, and harassing fire (HF) at night.
 Each morning the bombardment began with a 'brisk' half hour, and Z day was no different, to maintain an element of surprise.
 XIV Corps' infantry crossed the Combles Ravine, but did not get beyond their first or second objectives and failed to take the Quadrilateral, a strongpoint on a reverse slope that the bombardment had missed.
 Over following days the heavy artillery continued to pound the objectives that had not yet been taken – the Quadrilateral fell on 18 September after an accurate bombardment – and minor operations were carried out to prepare for the next major attack (the Battle of Morval).
 Poor visibility hindered artillery observation, particularly for CB fire, but the attack on 25 September was well served by the guns.
-The infantry advanced methodically and captured Morval and Lesbœufs, followed by Combles next day.Farndale, Western Front, pp. 151–2.
+The infantry advanced methodically and captured Morval and Lesbœufs, followed by Combles next day.

 On 1 October a deliberate bombardment was opened along the whole Fourth Army front at 07.00, which continued without increase in the rate of fire until Zero (15.15) when the Battle of the Transloy Ridges was launched.
 XIV Corps played a minor part in the attack, but took advantage of the hour's intensive bombardment from 15.15 to make some minor advances.
 But heavy rain and mud made it difficult to serve the guns as the battle continued.
 31st HAG HQ moved in on 5 October to take over command of a group of siege batteries including 148th as the fighting continued on the Transloy Ridges.
 The bombardments and CB work continued, with frequent breakdowns to the worn guns.
 31st HAG's batteries bombarded Le Transloy village for the attack on 23 October, but the infantry formations were very weak and made only minor gains.
-Zenith Trench was captured on 29 October after it was bombarded by 148th and other batteries.Miles, 1916, Vol II, pp. 429, 432–3, 466–8.31st HAG War Diary September 1915–September 1917, TNA file WO 95/221/1.
+Zenith Trench was captured on 29 October after it was bombarded by 148th and other batteries.